SussySuspector/SussySuspector/README.md

 **`Aim to become a software engineer(Student/idk just student)`**

 Hello, I'm Sussy.
 Currently, I'm studying at University of Information Technology - VNUHCM and i'm on the journey to become a software engineer.
-Although It's a challenging journey but i'm on my way🎶
+It's a challenging journey but i'm on my way🎶

 ---
 <div align="left">